champagneabuelo/e-commerce/milestone-2/README.md

 # Milestone 2 README
-General information about the configuration of the site so far, particularly DB stuff
+General information about the configuration of the site so far, particularly DB stuff.

 ## Database Schema
 Name of DB: ecomm

 Column names:
   - firstName: char(30)
   - lastName: char(30)